schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/MoreChallenges.rst.txt

 Find the Center - Version 2
 ----------------------------

 Put down a token in the geometrical center of the following world.
 You are guaranteed that the **width and height** of the world will be odd numbers.
+Note that when your program is complete, there should only be one token down in the world.

 Open the |find_center_2| to implement your solution!